huggingface/hub-docs/docs/hub/adapter-transformers.md

 # Using Adapter Transformers at Hugging Face

 `adapter-transformers` is a library that extends 🤗 `transformers` by allowing to integrate, train and use Adapters and other efficient fine-tuning methods.
-The library is fully compatible with `transformers`.
-Adapters are small learnt layers insrted within each layer of a pre-trained model.
+The library is fully compatible with 🤗 `transformers`.
+Adapters are small learnt layers inserted within each layer of a pre-trained model.
 You can learn more about this in the [original paper](https://arxiv.org/abs/2007.07779).

 ## Exploring adapter-transformers in the Hub